 Personal CircumstancesIf you can approach driving lessons from a 'money no object' point of view this will give you an advantage.
 Someone who cannot afford to keep regular driving lessons going will have inefficient learning and need a greater number of driving lessons in the long run.
 If you are suffering trauma in your life such as the break up of a relationship or a bereavement, then this will interfere with your progress.
 If you live a long way from a driving-test centre you will spend less time in the test area and therefore be at a disadvantage.

 Previous driving experience needs to be taken into account but does not always work in your favour!

 Other FactorsDriving conditions have become progressively more difficult over the years.
 This makes both learning to drive and the taking of a driving test much tougher than it used to be.
-In addition, the DSA now require the completion of a broader driving syllabus to bring us into line with European community practice.
-They also operate a substantially longer driving test which is likely to cause increased stress and tiredness build ups with a corresponding increased likelyhood of significant error.
+In addition, the DVSA now require the completion of a broader driving syllabus to bring us into line with European community practice.
+They also operate a substantially longer driving test which is likely to cause increased stress and tiredness build ups with a corresponding increased likelihood of significant error.